ZombarDu88/Left-4-dead-2-Map-Selector/README.md

 -Start ``L4D2_map_selector.py``

 -Check if L4D2 is running :
-   -If not launch L4D2 via Steam or pres "Start L4D2"
+   -If not launch L4D2 via Steam pres "Start L4D2"

 -Create a lobby or go in Singleplayer